This is a guest post from Jacqueline Lambert of World Wide Walkies

 Fewer than 2-hours’ drive from London, with no motorway and not many major roads, Hardy’s ‘Far from the Madding Crowd’ still describes Dorset perfectly.
 Escape into Dorset’s countryside and you will probably have it to yourself.

-And Dorset has motivated me to write – because it is an absolutely mind-bogglingly wonderful place to explore with your dog!
+And Dorset has motivated me to write – because it is an absolutely mind-bogglingly wonderful place to explore in the United Kingdom with your dog!

 Dog-Friendly Sightseeing in Dorset